Stromboli: Volcano

 Mount Stromboli has been in almost continuous eruption for the past 2,000–5,000 years; its last serious one occurred on 11 September, 1930 when 6 people were killed.
-A pattern of eruption is maintained in which explosions occur at the summit craters, with mild to moderate eruptions of incandescent volcanic bombs, a type of tephra, at intervals ranging from minutes to hours.
-This pattern of Strombolian eruption, as it is known, is also observed at other volcanoes worldwide.
+In a typical eruption, explosions occur at the summit craters, with mild to moderate eruptions of incandescent volcanic bombs, a type of tephra, at intervals ranging from minutes to hours.
+This pattern of Strombolian eruption is also observed at other volcanoes worldwide.

 Eruptions from the summit craters typically result in a few short, mild, but energetic bursts, ranging up to a few hundred meters in height, containing ash, incandescent lava fragments, and stone blocks.
-Stromboli's activity is almost exclusively explosive, but lava flows do occur at times when volcanic activity is high: an effusive eruption occurred in 2002, the first in 17 years, and again in 2003, 2007, and 2013–14.
-Volcanic gas emissions from this volcano are measured by a multi-component gas analyzer system, which detects pre-eruptive degassing of rising magma, improving prediction of volcanic activity.
+Stromboli's activity is almost exclusively explosive, but lava flows do occur at times of high volcanic activity: an effusive eruption occurred in 2002, the first in 17 years, and again in 2003, 2007, and 2013–14.
+Volcanic gas emissions are measured by a multi-component gas analyzer, which detects pre-eruptive degassing of rising magma, improving prediction of volcanic activity.

 On 3 July 2019, two major explosive events occurred at around 16:46 local time, alongside 20 additional minor explosive events identified by Italy's National Institute of Geophysics and Volcanology.
-A hiker near the volcano's summit died after being struck by flying debris when the eruption began.
-Additionally, 6 people suffered minor injuries due to the eruption.
+A hiker near the volcano's summit died after being struck by flying debris when the eruption began, and an additional 6 people suffered minor injuries.

 On 28 August 2019, at 10:16 local time, an explosive eruption sent a pyroclastic flow down the volcano's northern flank and into the sea, where it continued for several hundred meters before collapsing.
-The resulting ash column reached a height of 2000 m.
+The resulting ash column rose to 2000 m.

-On 4 July 2024, Stromboli erupted along with Mount Etna, and the Italian Civil Protection Department (Protezione Civile) issued the highest alert level.
+On 4 July 2024, Stromboli erupted together with Mount Etna, and the Italian Civil Protection Department (Protezione Civile) issued the highest alert level.